Consumer sovereignty: Criticism

-The concept of consumer sovereignty has been criticized for not respecting the symmetry between freedom to demand and freedom to supply.
+The concept of consumer sovereignty has been criticized for not respecting a presumed symmetry between freedom to demand and freedom to supply.
 Although Hutt may be blamed for the misunderstanding of the critics, they have missed the point of the concept:

 Recognizing that in some situations a producer might choose a less remunerative activity which that producer finds more personally satisfying, Hutt defined such a decision as one of consumption, not production.
 In doing so, he attempted to force the distinction between consumption and production to run exactly parallel to the distinction between ends and means.

-The effort to make the distinction between consumption and production parallel to the distinction between ends and means was viewed as unfortunate wordplay exercise by some economists.
+Some economists viewed the effort to make the distinction between consumption and production parallel to the distinction between ends and means as an unfortunate exercise in wordplay.

 Even if consumers are approached traditionally, they are largely sovereign under the assumption that in the role of producers, people maximize their income.
 Economists address this hypothesis also as consumer sovereignty.

-This element supports society because consumers have the power to decide how a store is going to function and go up or down in sales, simply by buying things, they are deciding what goods are produced and how it will sell, and if it brings consumers back to the market and if new consumers will visit.
+This element supports society because consumers have the power to decide how a store is going to function and to increase or decrease sales - simply by buying things, consumers determine what goods are produced and how well they sell, and whether supply brings consumers to the market and whether new consumers will visit.
 It also brings competition between other markets because other markets might need to change the price on their goods in order to bring consumers back.